-Ealdwine did not reply.
-It didn't seem important.
-Tried as they had, word had gotten to him on how the others had been taken.
-Ellenor Ari, heiress to the Ari Clan, did not arrive to perform her duties as the Court spinster.
+Moons ago, Ellenor Ari, heiress to the Ari Clan, did not arrive to perform her duties as the Court spinster.
 When she had been taken, was never determined.
-Discourse between the Clans rose when word reached Grianainn of her disappearance.
+Discourse between the Clans rose when word reached the western lands of her disappearance.
 Outright war was threatened when Haldor, heir to the throne of the Damh, failed to return home when he had refused the attendance of his appointed officer.
 To appease the Clans and to regain some of his supporters, Lugus Belenus released the seventh son's child, young Nevin of the western tribe back to his home in Siar.
-But who ever had been behind the disappearances was not satisfied until all of the children of Grianainn were free from Belenus's hold; to return home.
-He felt Belenus's grip on him as if he were beside him, solid and choking him.
+And now, Owen felt Belenus's grip on him as if he were beside him, solid and choking him.

-"You can no longer stay here," Ealdwine said unnecessarily.
+"You can no longer stay," Ealdwine said unnecessarily.
 There seemed to be a smile to his tone and Owen turned to the russet man.
 Tenseness eased from Ealdwine's eyes and the corners of his lips.
-The carriage stopped with a shudder.
 Then with nothing, but frankness, he simply said, "Farewell."